free-ghz/tstimelines/README.md

 yarn node index
 ```

+You should edit the URL to the server in `index.js` to one that isn't accessible only from my local network.

 To specify prompts, place YAML files in the `prompts/` directory.
 Multiple prompts can be placed in the same file, and/or spread over several files.
 They should follow this format:

 ```yaml